kubevault/kubevault/docs/guides/secret-engines/gcp/csi-driver.md

 > Don't have Vault CLI?
 Download and configure it as described [here](/docs/guides/vault-server/vault-server.md#enable-vault-cli)

-To generate secret from the GCP secret engine, you have to do the following things.
+To generate secret from the GCP secret engine, you have to perform the following steps.

 - **Enable GCP Secret Engine:** To enable the GCP secret engine, run the following command.